rui314/mold/README.md

 If `mold` is in `.comment`, the file is created by mold.

 ## Background

+Here is why I'm writing a new linker:

 - Even though lld has significantly improved the situation, linking is still one of the slowest steps in a build.
 It is especially